keiichishima/slicecap/README.md

 splitted pcap data.
 In the above example, the splitted data will just redirected into files.
 In the subprocess definition, you can use the following keywords that are replaced dynamically when executed.
-Since the replacement will be done by Python formatting function, you can specify formatting rules using the standard Python text formatter.
+Since the replacement will be done by the Python text formatting function, you can specify formatting rules using the standard Python text formatter syntax.

 - `OFFSET`: The file offset value in bytes.
 - `SIZE`: The size of the pcap data part.